-- User Stories should always have acceptance criteria to test that the solution meets the need.
+- User Stories should always have acceptance criteria to test that the solution meets the need of the final-user.

 - We agree to not “throw cards over the wall” but rather discuss with the team and inform all the team on Slack if there is something getting in the way.

 We hold a Sprint Planning Meeting at the beginning of the Sprint with the following agenda: